dlip/dlip.github.io/content/posts/hybrid-keyboard-chording-with-zmk.md

 [ZMK](https://zmk.dev/) is an open source firmware which can run on many bluetooth mechanical keyboards.
 It has many features, including [combos](https://zmk.dev/docs/features/combos) which we can use for chording, and [macros](https://zmk.dev/docs/behaviors/macros) which allow you to define the keys to be pressed when you press the combo.

-You can see in action on my practicing chorded input video on [YouTube](https://youtu.be/WSWEC2Gn-5E)
+You can see me practicing chorded input on [YouTube](https://youtu.be/WSWEC2Gn-5E)

 ## Creating Chords